cnhahn/Nano-Interrupter/README.md

 lines, so if you're answer is longer, you can be sure that you need to rethink your solution.

-The assignment is in the files:
+The project is in the files:

 1. [Lexer.x][/src/Language/Nano/Lexer.x]
 2. [Parser.y][/src/Language/Nano/Parser.y]